Fitch cuts UK's rating on coronavirus debt surge

 Doubts about Britain's future trading ties with the European Union posed a further risk, Fitch said.

-Britain's former top-notch AAA rating has been cut steadily over the past seven years as the country struggled to bring down its debt levels that doubled after the global financial crisis and then voted to leave the European Union, weighing on its long-term growth prospects in the eyes of the ratings agencies.
+Britain's former top-notch AAA rating has been cut steadily over the past seven years as the country struggled to bring down debt levels that doubled after the global financial crisis and then voted to leave the European Union, weighing on its long-term growth prospects in the eyes of the ratings agencies.

 By William Schomberg and Aditi Sebastian